wongstein/ML-http-redis-celery/README.md

   * 404 Model not found: "The model id you supplied either doesn't exist or the model_id provided is wrong."

 # Setting up Dev Environment
 If you'd like to run this locally, you can!
 First, create a new python virtual env using python 3.6.
 Then ``` pip install requirements.txt``` to get all your dependencies installed.
+Then cd into the ml_api folder.

 ## starting redis
 ```redis-server /usr/local/etc/redis.conf```